yrobink/SBCK/README.md

 # SBCK (Statistical Bias Correction Kit)

+Use the version-0.4.X branch, the version-0.5.X is in alpha, and don't really work.

 ## Features
 - python3 and R version
 - c++ independent files for Sparse Histogram